were/mcir/writeup/00-manual.md

 ### Classes

-We also allow users to define their classes and classes can have their member functions.
+We also allow users to define their classes and classes can have their member functions/methods.
 Listing below shows an example of defining a class.
 The class name has the same requirement as the variable id.
 Unlike conventional C, a class can only be a pointer to an instance.